Death toll rising after thousands storm Spain's wall in Africa

 EU money for Morocco

-The EU is also engaged with Morocco on migration issues.
+The EU is engaged with Morocco on migration issues.

 It is the EU's second largest cooperation portfolio on migration with a total of some €360m payouts to date, including over €100m to support Morocco's interior ministry on migration.